 Of course, the ideal way to build trust is to have a fruitful provider-client relationship over many years, but that’s not something you can lay down as table stakes.
-A report from a SOC audit can be an excellent reference from a known key player in the industry.
-It’s a shortcut to trust.
+A report from a SOC audit can be an excellent reference from a known key player in the industry and can help establish trust more quickly with prospects.

-However, calling it a “shortcut” shouldn’t imply that passing a SOC audit is quick or easy.
+However, passing a SOC audit is neither quick nor easy.
 It takes a lot of work to achieve compliance — if it didn’t, a positive SOC report wouldn’t be worth the paper it was printed on.

-The process revolves around a visit from an unbiased third-party auditor, who will take stock of your documented information security controls and evaluate how close your documentation comes to each SOC control objective.
+The process revolves around a visit from an unbiased third-party auditor known as a Certified Public Accountant (CPA).
+The CPA will take stock of your documented information security controls and evaluate how close your documentation comes to each SOC control objective.

 Let’s explore the SOC audit process in more detail by walking through an example.

-Imagine a company called Cloudtopia that lets businesses store their customer mailing lists in the cloud.
+Imagine a service provider called Cloudtopia that lets businesses store their customer mailing lists in the cloud.
 The Cloudtopia team is about to hook a huge enterprise client, but the client, skittish about recent data breaches in the news, has asked for a SOC 2 audit.

 First, Cloudtopia’s team has to decide which type of SOC 2 audit they want, Type I or Type II.
 They settle on Type I because it takes less time, and they need to land this client.

-The next step is to figure out which Trust Services Criteria apply to Cloudtopia.
+The next step is to figure out which Trust Services Criteria (formerly called the Trust Services Principles) apply to Cloudtopia.
 They don’t know which ones the auditor will choose to focus on, but they can make an educated guess, sort of like studying for an exam.
 They decide to focus on Security, Availability, and Processing Integrity.

-They leave out Privacy and Confidentiality since none of the info they work with is especially sensitive (see “What are SOC Controls?” below for more details).
+They leave out Privacy and Confidentiality since none of the info they work with is especially sensitive.

 Now they’ve got to gather all the documentation about every control that fits into one of their three chosen areas.
 Cloudtopia’s team conducts a gap analysis with the documentation in place, checking to see whether any of their controls fall short of full SOC compliance.